The Ultimate Guide to Regional Pizza Styles

 LEARN WHAT MAKES NEW YORK, CHICAGO, DETROIT, & MORE PIZZA STYLES UNIQUE

 Pizza is one of the most delicious foods on earth, so it’s no surprise that folks nationwide have made it their own and developed regional styles that they’re fiercely proud of.
 From its Neapolitan roots to its transformation into big, foldable New York slices and thick-crusted Detroit squares, many cities and regions have put their own spin on pizza.
-Read on to learn about a wide variety of these pizza styles, and what makes each unique:
+Read on to learn about a wide variety of these pizza styles, and what makes each unique.

-New York: The Quintessential Slice
+New York Style: The Quintessential Slice

 When you think of pizza, this is what you most likely think of!
 Big, cheesy slices cut from thin-crusted round pies or thicker-crusted Sicilian-style pizzas and devoured while taking a stroll down the sidewalk.
 For a virtual trip to a New York street corner, look no further than these iconic New York style pizza purveyors: